greenelab/knowledge-graph-review/manuscript.md

 ## Introduction

-Knowledge graphs are a practical resource for many real-world applications.
+Graphs are practical resources for many real-world applications.
 They have been used in social network mining to classify nodes [@DjhSdWbc] and create recommendation systems [@Eqbsazq5].
-These graphs have also been used in natural language processing to interpret simple questions and use relational information to provide answers [@N0gUhlt9; @s8ydThMc].
+They have also been used in natural language processing to interpret simple questions and use relational information to provide answers [@N0gUhlt9; @s8ydThMc].
-In a biomedical setting, these graphs have been used to prioritize genes relevant to disease [@GI2y7kMc; @Oi5yRd0v; @15k4Xz0i3; @1D9FTzRBg], perform drug repurposing [@O21tn8vf] and identify drug-target interactions [@15GxqZyO8].
+In a biomedical setting, graphs have been used to prioritize genes relevant to disease [@GI2y7kMc; @Oi5yRd0v; @15k4Xz0i3; @1D9FTzRBg], perform drug repurposing [@O21tn8vf] and identify drug-target interactions [@15GxqZyO8].

-Despite their utility, precisely defining a knowledge graph is a difficult task because there are multiple conflicting definitions [@V9M93in].
+Within a biomedical setting, some graphs can be considered knowledge graphs; although, precisely defining a knowledge graph is difficult because there are multiple conflicting definitions [@V9M93in].
 For this review, we define a biomedical knowledge graph as the following: a resource that integrates one or more expert-derived sources of information into a graph where nodes represent biomedical entities and edges represent relationships between two entities.
 This definition is consistent with other definitions found in the literature [@tTin0vq6;@40RgfG4W;@N0FNpMpT;@cskgFLqz;@1BADC6sf5;@kUyUTRND;@nnJGY1Jn].
 Often relationships are considered unidirectional (e.g., a compound treats a disease, but a disease cannot treat a compound); however, there are cases where relationships can be considered bidirectional (e.g., a compound resembles another compound, or a gene interacts with another gene).